Department of Corrections

 LADONNA H. THOMPSON, Commissioner

-PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on February 24, 2015 at 9:00 a.m. in the at the Justice and Public Safety Cabinet, Office of Legal Services, 125 Holmes Street, 2nd Floor, Frankfort, Kentucky 40601.
+PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on April 21, 2016 at 9:00 a.m. at the Justice and Public Safety Cabinet, Office of Legal Services, 125 Holmes Street, 2nd Floor, Frankfort, Kentucky 40601.
 Individuals interested in being heard at this hearing shall notify this agency in writing five workdays prior to the hearing of their intent to attend.
 If no notification of intent to attend the hearing is received by that date, the hearing may be canceled.
 This hearing is open to the public.
 Any person who wishes to be heard will be given an opportunity to comment on the proposed administrative regulation.
 A transcript of the public hearing will not be made unless a written request for a transcript is made.
 If you do not wish to be heard at the public hearing, you may submit written comments on the proposed administrative regulation.
-Written comments shall be accepted until close of business March 2, 2015.
+Written comments shall be accepted until close of business on May 2, 2016.
 Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the contact person.